gryslik/ml-musings/Jekyll_Blog/_posts/2022-05-20-lunar-lander.markdown

 categories: ml
 ---
 <h3>Introduction</h3>
-In reinforcement learning, an AI agent (an entity that makes decisions) gets rewarded or punished for its actions, and over time optimizes itself to better perform as it learns what actions yield the highest reward.
+In reinforcement learning, an agent (an entity that makes decisions) gets rewarded or punished for its actions, and over time optimizes itself to better perform as it learns what actions yield the highest reward.

-This blog post will introduce our problem statement and the setup for our solution.
+In this series, we use reinforcement learning to make an intelligent lunar lander playing AI.

-We want to train an agent to play Lunar Lander optimally.
 The rules of Lunar Lander are simple.
 The user controls a lander by firing a combination of three thrusters: down, left, and right.
 The player must fire these thrusters in a way to safely land within the area marked by the flags.

 ![Lunar Lander Game Guide](/images/lunar_lander.png)